-A general complaint can be lodged against any student by any affected party (student or employee) or any party with information or knowledge concerning the subject of the complaint.
+A general complaint can be lodged against any student by another student, employee, vendor, or organization connected with the college with information or knowledge concerning the subject of the complaint.
 General complaints for reasons other than sexual harassment, sexual discrimination, or sexual assault should be reported to the Dean of Student Services (or other appointed administrator).
 All records of the proceedings will be kept confidential, unless it is deemed necessary to release information for the safety of the campus and/or community.